 The Community Pharmacy Section will support the community-based pharmacist in:

-- increasing the awareness and involvement of the (national) professional bodies in the mission of the Community Pharmacy Section.
+- Increasing the awareness and involvement of the (national) professional bodies in our mission.

 Our vision is set out in “Vision 2020” (Spanish version).
 This document serves as a guiding platform to the strategic plan to be implemented in coming years, building on FIP’s overall vision and individual national pharmaceutical organisation documents.

 We undertake many activities within the framework of our objectives, mission and vision.